Advertisement

 How to serve enfrijoladas

 I serve them with homemade vegan Mexican crema, cashew sour cream, or storebought Mexican crema.
-I also love the crunch of freshly sliced white onion or Mexican quick-pickled red onions and, of course, salsa, usually authentic Mexican salsa verde or salsa roja molcajeteada.
+I also love the crunch of freshly sliced white onion or quick-pickled red onions and, of course, salsa, usually salsa verde or salsa roja molcajeteada.
 And don’t forget to top it with a few cilantro leaves.
-If you want to make them vegetarian, finish with some queso fresco or vegan feta cheese.
+If you want to make them vegetarian, finish with queso fresco.
+For vegan, use vegan feta or skip the cheese altogether.

 Tips and tricks